Tuesday, March 11, 2025

 He also has figured out how to climb up on chairs and it's only a matter of time before he figures out how to push them over to higher surfaces.
 Pray for us.

 He's been working on his fake cry lately and has gotten pretty good at it.
+He holds his breath when he gets mad and I'm just waiting for the day when he passes out.

 He spent thirty minutes in nursery but then decided he should join me in singing time...that way he can help out.
 Whatever would I do without him?